pagekit/docs/developer-guides/dashboard-widgets.md

 </script>
 ```

+## Add to webpack config

-1. Add the Vue component to your extension's `webpack.config.js`:
+Now, add the Vue component to your extension's `webpack.config.js`:

 ```
 entry: {